idris-lang/Idris-dev/docs/proofs/example1.rst

    * - Place a term into a hole, unifying its type
      - fill (Var \`{{x}})

-   * - state now looks like this
+   * - The state now looks like this:
      - .. image:: ../image/elabProofStateEx1_3.png
           :width: 312px
           :height: 124px

-   * - logic now looks like this
+   * - The logic now looks like this:
      - .. image:: ../image/elabLogicEx1_3.png
           :width: 131px
           :height: 45px

-   * - term
+   * - The term now looks like this:
      - ?{hole_0} ≈ λ x . ?{hole_2} ≈ x . {hole_2} . {hole_0}

    * - getEnv